Using 3D Components

 - Setting Scene Environment

-You can use the SceneEnvironment type to specify how the scene is rendered globally.
+You can use the SceneEnvironment component to specify how the scene is rendered globally.